andyliza/AWS-security-workshop-200-EN/05-Secrets-Manager-Lab/README.md

 ![images](images/cloud9.png)

 2) In the Cloud9 environment drag and drop the Key Pair created at the beginning of this prerequisites lab and save it.
+If you have done this during the pre-requisites labs then there is no need to do it again.

 ![images](images/cloud9keypair.png)